BenaroyaResearch/briDiscovr/README.md

 ## Usage

 This package is based around the `discovrExperiment` object class, which is a list that holds all of the information about your experiment.
-You can save, load, and copy `discovrExperiment` object to facilitate different phases of the analysis.
+You can save, load, and copy `discovrExperiment` objects to facilitate different phases of the analysis.

 ### Preparing to start your analysis